Countingup/docker-go/README.md

 | Date     | Description                                                                        |
 |----------|------------------------------------------------------------------------------------|
+| 24-09-09 | Rebuild to update dependencies for security vulnerability (expat)
 | 24-07-26 | Rebuild to update dependencies for security vulnerability (curl)                   |
 | 24-07-01 | Update base image to `golang:1.22-alpine3.20`                                      |
 | 24-04-25 | Update base image to `golang:1.22-alpine3.18`                                      |